We are no longer accepting applications for the 2020 Youth Small Grants Program.

-- Project Proposal: (6 pages maximum)The proposal should be submitted exclusively in the appropriate application form and should contain sufficient information that anyone not familiar with it would understand exactly what the applicant wants to do.
+- Project Proposal (6 pages maximum)The proposal should contain sufficient information that anyone not familiar with it would understand exactly what the applicant wants to do.

 D2.
 General Guidelines: Please read all instructions carefully – proposals that do not meet the requirements listed here will not be considered for funding.

 - All proposals must be written and submitted in English.